-Last Revised: 31 Dec 2019 Written by Veloxity CRM Time Estimate: About 5 minutes to read.
+Last Revised: 04 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read.
+Version 2.0

-You are looking at a screenshot of Creating an Advanced Search:
+You are looking at a screenshot of Creating a Search Term in Advanced Search:

 There are several key things to keep in mind when using Advanced Search: